 You are poor, most likely from pursuing a liberal arts degree in college.
 That's fine, every little bit helps!
 For this you get a high-quality digital version of the print for whatever use you deem coolest, as well as the image formatted to fit a desktop background.Estimated delivery:

 Ah, excellent!
 You can afford $30.
-You've done well in life, I can tell, and for this contribution you shall be rewarded with your very own Call of Cthulhu four-color screenprint, signed and numbered, and shipped to you at your earliest convenience (as well as the digital copies).Estimated delivery:Add $10 USD to ship outside the US
+You've done well in life, I can tell, and for this contribution you shall be rewarded with your very own Call of Cthulhu four-color screenprint, signed and numbered, and shipped to you at your earliest convenience (as well as the digital copies).Estimated delivery:Ships anywhere in the world

 The only reason I can imagine you're even looking at this echelon of price is that you were a Lovecraft nerd in high school and now work in high finance.
 Well done, you probably do well at reunions!
-For $80 you get two copies of the poster (as well as the digital copies), both signed and numbered, one of which will be enhanced with hand-drawn additions based on your suggestions!Estimated delivery:Add $10 USD to ship outside the US
+For $80 you get two copies of the poster (as well as the digital copies), both signed and numbered, one of which will be enhanced with hand-drawn additions based on your suggestions!Estimated delivery:Ships anywhere in the world

 1 backer Limited (4 left of 5)

 So you've scrolled this far down huh?
 Well, nothing stops you my rich friend.
 OK, for $250 you get the stuff listed above (two copies of the print, one doodled upon by me, as well as a digital copy), in addition I will illustrate and have printed a two color poster inspired by a Lovecraft story of your suggestion.
-There will only be 10 copies of this print, signed and numbered, 5 for you and 5 for me.Estimated delivery:Add $10 USD to ship outside the US
+There will only be 10 copies of this print, signed and numbered, 5 for you and 5 for me.Estimated delivery:Ships anywhere in the world

 - (20 days)